How to make a time lapse video?

 Pick your subject

-You can go with something relatively more straightforward to begin with (clouds or sunsets).
+You can go with something relatively more straightforward to begin with (clouds, sunsets or plants).

 When picking a subject for a time lapse, remember to apply the same framing and composition rules you'd use for stock photography or videography.

 Pick an active topic, as change is the element that makes time lapses interesting.